hangoeun16/hangoeun16.github.io/_posts/2026-06-30-tjbag-claude.md

 LLMs do this all the time in standard chat mode.
 Ask Claude something ambiguous and it will often say *"Could you clarify what you mean by X?"* This is the model initiating repair.
 It's a safe, cooperative move.

-But narrative role-play structurally blocks this.
+But collaborative narrative generation structurally blocks this.
 The model is voicing a character.
 The character can ask "트조가 뭔데?" — and Claude's character did — but that's **diegetic repair**: a character asking within the fiction.
 It doesn't resolve the **model's** confusion, because the answer has to come from the user's next turn, which hasn't happened yet.
 The model still needs to generate the current turn *now*, including how the character reacts, what the character does, and what the scene looks like.

 The model can't pause generation and say, as itself: *"I don't recognize 트조.
 Is this a brand name?
 A slang term?
 A typo?"* That would break the frame.
 In Goffman's terms, it would be a **frame break** — the performer stepping out of the performance to address the audience directly.
 Some models do this anyway (and users generally dislike it).
 Claude, in this case, chose to stay in character.